More about This Topic

 In the absence of law regarding pregnancy while divorcing in Illinois, we are left with mere strategy.

-In most cases, the smart thing to do is to wait until the child is born to proceed with finalizing the divorce.
-Otherwise, parenting time and child support will just have to be revisited in future court proceedings.
+In most cases, the smart thing to do is to wait until the child is born to proceed with finalizing the illinois divorce.
+Otherwise, parenting time, custody and child support will just have to be revisited in future court proceedings.

 Family law in Illinois has a second set of statutes outside of the divorce statutes, “Illinois Marriage and Dissolution of Marriage Act,” 750 ILCS 5.
-There are additional statutes regarding children that usually presume the parties aren’t married, “Illinois Parentage Act of 2015”, 750 ILCS 46
+There are additional statutes regarding children that usually presume the parties are not married, “Illinois Parentage Act of 2015”, 750 ILCS 46

 A married person can still use the Parentage Act in lieu of the Marriage and Dissolution of Marriage to get a court ruling regarding an unborn child.

 The first step is determining exactly who is the child’s parent.

 “A complaint to adjudicate parentage shall be verified, shall be designated a petition, and shall name the person or persons alleged to be the parent of the child.”
 750 ILCS 46/602

 “The people who can bring such an action are:

 a man presumed or alleging himself to be the parent of the child” 750 ILCS 46/602(c)